evant/typedbundle/README.md

 public static final Key<Integer> EXTRA_AGE = new Key<>("age");
 ```

-Note: It's important that the type of the key is one of the types supported by Bundle.
-Otherwise, puting a value will fail.

 You can then use the `TypedBundle` wrapper class to put and get values from your Bundle.

 ```java